-Evaluation Criteria Response Seriously disrupt the lifecycle (breeding, feeding, migration or resting behaviour) of an ecologically significant proportion of the population of a migratory species No. As described in Section 3.6.1.5, modelled habitat is unlikely to support an ecologically significant proportion of the national or international population.
+Evaluation Criteria Response Nonetheless, clearing will be completed only as strictly necessary and impact areas are anticipated to be reduced in the detailed design phase and through micro-siting.
+Habitat fragmentation impacts have been minimised through considered siting and design of the Disturbance Footprint, ensuring the use of existing cleared areas is maximised and no patches are isolated.
+Although some minor fragmentation impacts are anticipated, it is highly unlikely these will impact the species or limit its mobility due to its capacity to undergo long flights.
+The Project will not lead to the further degradation of retained habitat, as potential indirect impacts such as altered fire regimes, edge effects, weeds and pests will be actively managed via Project management plans.
+Based on the above, the Project is unlikely to substantially modify, destroy or isolate an area of important habitat.
+Result in an invasive species that is harmful to the No .
+The species is vulnerable to impacts associated with the black rat and invasive migratory species becoming established in an area of important habitat for the migratory species vine species such as rubber vine (Cryptostegia grandiflora ).
+Invasive species, including black rat and rubber vine, were recorded throughout the field survey program.
+Given the nature and extent of agricultural works within the Disturbance Footprint and wider Study Area, current population levels of black rat are likely to be high.
+The Project will employ best practice control methods for weeds and pests and is unlikely to introduce or exacerbate weeds or pests beyond existing levels.
+Seriously disrupt the lifecycle No. (breeding, feeding, migration or resting behaviour) of an ecologically significant proportion of the population of a migratory species As described in Section 3.6.1.5 , modelled habitat is unlikely to support an ecologically significant proportion of the national or international population.
 The species is only likely to inhabit the Study Area temporarily while on passage to and from its breeding grounds.
 It is unlikely the population will rely on the potential habitat within the Disturbance Footprint for any part of its lifecycle.
 The turbine collision risk assessment identified the species to have a Minor risk rating.
 This rating reflects the anticipated regular occurrence within the Disturbance Footprint, predicted low flight behaviour (below RSA) and minor rating for consequence based on their large population size, capability to replace lost individuals and non-threatened status at the state and national scale.
 Further detail on the species collision risk is provided in Appendix A of the BBAMP.
 The potential impact on this species during operation of the Project as a result of disruptions to migration will be managed by the Project's BBAMP, which governs the operational response following a confirmed mortality event.
 Although highly unlikely to occur, a single spectacled monarch death is considered a reportable incident to DCCEEW and will result in follow-up actions to further understand impacts.
 Given the implementation of a BBAMP and the likely secure population sizes of the species in Australia, it is considered unlikely that the Project will seriously disrupt the lifecycle of an ecologically significant proportion of the population.